Smart money habits will help you reach your financial goals, with patience.

 Purchase index funds and ETFs to keep fees below 0.20%.

-Habitually keeping your fees low won’t save you much month to month, but it will save you many thousands over the course of your life.
+Habitually keeping your fees low won’t save you much month to month, but it will save you many thousands throughout your life.

-Personal Capital has an impressive Retirement Fee Analyzer that pinpoints exactly what fees you pay on each holding and estimates the total cost of fees into retirement.
+Empower has an impressive Retirement Fee Analyzer that pinpoints what fees you pay on each holding and estimates the total cost of fees into retirement.
 It’s one of the many reasons I’ve recommended this free tool for years.

-Earnings from a career or business are more powerful than investment income in the early stages of wealth building.
+Career and business earnings are more powerful than investment income in the early stages of wealth building.
 The more you focus on earning money through hard work, the more you’ll have to invest.

 Over time, your investments become more powerful as compounding interest gains traction.